 Keystone Habits For Mindset

-The growth mindset may be one of the most important gateway habits that you can have.
+The growth mindset may be one of the most important keystone habits that you can have.

 People that have a growth mindset: